sudo-daemon/Libre-Image-Writer/index.md

 <h2> What and Why? </h2>
 When you're planning to write an ISO to a disk, you have two options.
 Either go hunting for an obscure [possibly proprietary and privacy-invasive] program, or use the 'dd' command that comes preinstalled on most Unix-based systems.
 The latter may seem like a good idea, until you realize that even a slight mistype in the syntax could lead to you accidentally writing over your entire hard disk or choosing the wrong file to write.

 This is an alternative to them.
 It provides a clean GUI to choose the correct ISO file and disk, while taking up less than 3 KB.
-Its dependencies are Python 3, and the 'dd' tool.
+Its only dependencies are Python 3, and the 'dd' tool [both come preinstalled on Unix systems].

 <h2> Philosophy </h2>